edurant/edurant.github.io/advising/msml.md

 * [Graduate Certificate in Machine Learning](https://onlineinfo.msoe.edu/machine-learning-certificate/)
 * Graduate Certificate in Machine Learning Engineering - offered in fall, 2023; site coming soon

-## Direct Admit to MSML requirements (Graduate Certificate in Applied Machine Learning)
+# Direct Admit Requirements (also apply to Graduate Certificate in Applied Machine Learning)

 * Technical bachelor's degree
 * Programming experience with a modern language such as Python, C#, or Java.
 One year of college coursework (culminating in e.g., CS2852, CSC1120, or CSC2611) or equivalent minimum.